 Yes, this can sound trite, but it doesn’t to me.

-For me it means that despite all that is wrong, I can still take delight in a moment of well-being.
+For me, it means that despite all that is wrong, I can still take delight in a moment of well-being.

-in a riot of sunlight.
+in a riot of sunlight

-… watching the day break and the clouds flying.
+…watching the day break and the clouds flying.

-How sweet those moments of well-being are!
+How sweet those moments of well-being!